moschiel/ESP_ClientMacaddress/README.md

-# Client Macaddress manager for ESP32
+# WiFi Client Macaddress manager for ESP32

-This library attemps to make easier to work with the macaddress of connected clients
+This library attemps to make easier to work with the WiFi Macaddress of connected clients